inventree/inventree-docs/docs/part/notification.md

 !!! warning "Valid Email Address"
     Each user must have a valid email address associated with their account to receive email notifications

+## Subscription List

+Users can view the parts and categories they are subscribed to on the InvenTree home page:

+{% with id="cat_subs", url="part/cat_subs.png", description="Category subscription list" %}
+{% include 'img.html' %}
+{% endwith %}

+## Part Notification Events

 ### Low Stock Notification